bleednoevil/BloodyMonster/README.md

 BloodyScript is coming soon!
 Also, more documentation and reiterations are on the way.
 The code is not in any way perfect but it is operational and ready to be modified.

-For the ones that look deeper you will find that this code will allow you to trigger payloads with your iOS device to a laptop 💻 far away or nearby just by changing the name on the iOS device.
+For the ones that look deeper you will find that this code will allow you to trigger payloads with your iOS device to a laptop 💻 or macOS device far away or nearby just by changing the name on the iOS device.
 Just drop Payload## with payload number instead of ##.

 And if you look even deeper, you will find a worldwide communication system piggybacking off of Apple iCloud infrastructure without using iMessage.